lmissel/HarmanKardon.AVR.Commands/README.md

 |---|---|
 |Power-On|As soon as the device is in *standby mode* for a longer time, the device cannot be switched on with the command `Invoke-HKAVRCommand -HostName 172.16.15.123 -Port 10025 -Command "power-on" -Zone "Main Zone"`.|

->[!Note]
+## Notes
->Support for the module is limited.
+Support for the module is limited.
 Please report issues in the source code repository via the Feedback section using the link on this page.

 ## Feedback
 Submit and view feedback for [this module](https://github.com/lmissel/HarmanKardon.AVR.Commands/issues/new).